Psychology 3990G 001 FW25

 The evaluation and testing formats for this course were created to assess the learning objectives as listed in section 4 and are necessary for meeting these learning objectives

-- Term Test 30 Points: Test will be in class on February 25.
+- Term Test 28 Points: Test will be in class on March 2.
+The term test may involve any or all of multiple choice, short answer, and longer essay answer questions.
 The term test is designated as requiring formal supporting documentation.
 Students cannot use an undocumented absence for this designated assessment.

-- Final Exam 30 Points: Scheduled by the Registrar.
-Will cover material from March 4 to end of class.
+- Final Exam 28 Points: Scheduled by the Registrar.
+Will cover material from March 9 to end of class.
+The Final Exam may involve any or all of multiple choice, short answer, and longer essay answer questions.

 - Attendance/Participation.
 8 POINTS Attendance will be taken at every class.
 The % of attended classes (must arrive on time and must not leave early) will be used to determine the number of marks earned in a very straightforward manner (% of class attended for full class time x 8).